trdroid/Clojure-Examples/Keywords/README.md

 A *keyword* always evalutes to itself and never references or evaluates to another value.

-### Constructing a keyword
+**Literal Syntax**

+The literal syntax of a keyword is prefixed by a colon ':', but the colon is not part of the name itself.

+Valid keywords:

+:NameOfMyKeyword

+:myvar, :+myvar, :->myvar

+:-, :+, :?, :5

+**Constructing a keyword**

 A keyword can be constructed by preceding a symbol with a ':' or by using the *keyword* function.

-Valid keywords:

-:myvar, :+myvar, :->myvar, :-, :+

 *Using the keyword function*